Photographys and video’s

 2020

-Years later, the work was turned upside down.
+Years later, the work was drastically altered.

 The embarrassment of ignorance.

-And what I saw was separation.
+And what I perceived was a separation.

 Paris 2016